callowayproject/bump-my-version/docs/reference/configuration.md

 !!! note

-    ‡ This is only used with TOML configuration, and is only required if [`glob`](#glob) is _not_ specified.
+    ‡ This is only used with TOML configuration and is only required if [`glob`](#glob) is _not_ specified.
 INI-style configuration files specify the file name as part of the grouping.

 ### glob